-- Service Coordination: Service Coordinators work intensively with individuals prior to release and following release to develop service plans that build upon clients' strengths and reduce their criminogenic risks, and to support them in achieving those goals.
-Service Coordinators are critical to ensuring that clients receive substance use disorder treatment, mental health services, housing, education and training, employment assistance, transportation assistance, and understand the terms of their probation and maintain a positive connection with probation and the services of the Community Resource Centers. - Family Support: Family reunification plays a vital role in facilitating a successful return to the community.
+- Cognitive Behavioral Therapy (CBT): CBT strategies have been shown to increase long-term success rates for men and women who are transitioning from prison, by developing skills in recognizing and managing risk, increasing accountability for their actions, and thinking through decisions, rather than simply reacting.
+Allegheny County will contract with an experienced CBT provider to deliver the evidence-based Thinking for a Change (T4C) curriculum through groups offered at each of the Community Resource Centers.
+T4C teaches interpersonal skills and develops clients' attentiveness to attitudes, beliefs and thinking patterns.
+The self-insight and interpersonal skills participants learn also are applicable to other treatment programs, which can be provided simultaneously or consecutively with this core cognitive-based curriculum.
+Participants will attend T4C groups at the Community Resource Centers either as a requirement of probation or because they began the program while in jail but were released prior to completion. - Family Support: Family reunification plays a vital role in facilitating a successful return to the community.
 Family and marital factors are considered one of the top needs that impact an individual's likelihood to recidivate, and research has found that parents who have more visits with their children while incarcerated are less likely to recidivate.
 The Jail Collaborative offers parenting classes and family support activities in the jail through an experienced provider.
 The parenting class uses an evidence-based cognitive-behavioral curriculum called "Parenting Inside Out," which develops parents' skills in communication, problem solving, providing positive reinforcement, and utilizing non-violent discipline.
-The parenting class also provides at least two coached phone calls with family members and allows for monthly structured family visits in the jail's contact visiting room.
-Visits with children have been found to be most beneficial when parents and children can have physical contact in a child-friendly setting, and the contact visits are designed to do just that.
-During 2018, the U.S. Department of Justice selected Allegheny County for a grant that is allowing us to enhance our family support services for children of the incarcerated. - Vocational Training: The Jail Collaborative offers training in various fields-including masonry, culinary arts and machining-free of charge to clients.
+The parenting class also provides at least two coached phone calls with family members, and allows for monthly structured family visits in the jail's contact visiting room.
+Visits with children have been found to be most beneficial when parents and children can have physical contact in a child-friendly setting, and the contact visits are designed to do just that. - Employment and Training: The Jail Collaborative provides career training and job readiness programs as well as job placement services at the Community Resource Centers. - Service Coordination: Service Coordinators work intensively with individuals prior to release and following release to develop service plans the build upon clients' strengths and reduce their criminogenic risks, and to support them in achieving those goals.
+Service Coordinators are critical to ensuring that clients receive substance use disorder treatment, mental health services, housing, education and training, employment assistance, transportation assistance, and understand the terms of their probation and maintain a positive connection with probation and the services of the Community Resource Centers.